Siemens sees return to growth after year of upheaval

 A better than expected profit from its industrial business units helped it hit its full-year margin target, which came in at 10.1 percent, still well below that of arch-rival General Electric but comparable with Swiss group ABB.

-Siemens also announced a new share buyback program of up to 3 billion euros ($3.2 billion) over three years and raised its dividend to 3.50 euros from 3.30 euros per share for 2015.
+Siemens also announced a new share buyback programme of up to 3 billion euros ($3.2 billion) over three years and raised its dividend to 3.50 euros from 3.30 euros per share for 2015.

 The shares were up 3.4 percent at 95.32 euros by 1211 GMT, and were the top gainers in a 0.5 percent-weaker German blue-chip index.